 - The truck manufacturer (if a manufacturing defect contributed to the collision)

 - Repair facilities that were responsible for maintaining the truck

-Identifying all the responsible parties is an important part of any legal matter.
+Identifying all the responsible parties is an essential part of any legal matter.
 If you miss the opportunity to bring in a liable defendant, this could negatively affect your case.
 This is just one reason why retaining an experienced truck accident lawyer is a wise decision.Hiring an Experienced Truck Accident Lawyer

-There is no need to take on a large trucking company on your own, and there are several reasons not to.
+There is no need to take on a large trucking company alone, and there are several reasons not to.
 A skilled attorney will protect the statute of limitations (the time limit in which you must file suit or settle the case), as well as a whole host of other legal rights.
 An experienced truck accident lawyer will not allow the insurance companies to devalue your claim.
 Having an advocate who knows the specialty will ensure that the value of your claim is maximized.Call an Escalon Truck Accident Lawyer

 The compassionate and knowledgeable injury lawyers at our law firm are dedicated to assisting injured Escalon residents.
 We also help families who have lost a loved one in a truck accident with their wrongful death claims.
 For free and friendly legal advice, do not hesitate to call us at (209) 227-1931 or (800) 404-5400.
 We offer no-obligation consultations to go over the details of your potential case.